If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 In this article, we’ll show you how to find out why search by product SKUs doesn’t work on your site and how to fix this issue.

-Let’s look at 2 of the most common examples of why search by SKU of WooCommerce products might not work on your site.
+Let’s look at 2 of the most common cases why search by SKU of WooCommerce products might not work on your site.

 WordPress Doesn’t Search by WooCommerce Products SKUs on Site